Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### You need to ensure that the events in the NetworkSecurityGroupRuleCounter log of the VNET01-Subnet0-NSG network security group (NSG) are stored in the logs11597200 Azure Storage account for 30 days.
 To complete this task, sign in to the Azure portal.

 - [x] 1.
 In the Azure portal, type Network Security Groups in the search box, select Network Security Groups from the search results then select VNET01-Subnet0-NSG.
-2. Alternatively, browse to Network Security Groups in the left navigation pane.
+2. Alternatively, browse to Network Security Groups in the left navigation panel.
 3. In the properties of the Network Security Group, click on Diagnostic Settings.
 4. Click on the Add diagnostic setting link.
 5. Provide a name in the Diagnostic settings name field.
 It doesn't matter what name you provide for the exam.
 6. In the Log section, select NetworkSecurityGroupRuleCounter.
 7. In the Destination details section, select Archive to a storage account.
 8. In the Storage account field, select the logs11597200 storage account.
 9. In the Retention (days) field, enter 30.
 10. Click the Save button to save the changes.

 **[⬆ Back to Top](#table-of-contents)**